The Whistle Blower: Plot

 Frank has a meeting with Pickett, who is subsequently killed in an elaborately staged traffic accident.
 Pickett was on his way to East Grinstead, having organised a rendezvous with Bob's contact and Frank.

 At Bob's funeral, Frank is approached by Bob's friend and fellow British intelligence linguist Mark.

 Frank learns from Mark that it was his Navy friend Greig who quizzed him about Bob's loyalty.

 Frank gets Greig drunk and extracts from him the confession that he was at Bob's flat the night of his death, but did not kill him — his job was only to leave the door open for the strongarm boys.
 He also reveals the name of the mole as Sir Adrian Chapple.

 Leaving Greig in his drunken stupor, Frank is picked up by British Intelligence and driven to a country house, where he is confronted by Secretary to the Cabinet (David Langton) and Lord (James Fox).
 They explain to him that his son was out of control, and was killed to protect a plan to mislead the Americans as to the extent of the depth of Russian intelligence's operatives inside British operations, in the hope that they could continue to gain intelligence from the CIA.
-They have presently left Chapple in place, until they can assess the extent of the damage caused.
+They have left Chapple in place until they can assess the extent of the damage caused.
 They advise Frank that should he go public with any of this information, he or Cynthia and her daughter would be the next to suffer.

 The film returns to the present, and the Remembrance Day parade.
 Frank fronts up to Chapple's Whitehall residence, and being mistaken for a collector for charity, is admitted inside.
 After being confronted with the facts, Chapple admits to spying for Russia.
 Frank orders him to write a full confession, which he does, but as Frank is reading it, Chapple produces a gun and demands its return.
 Frank grabs the gun, which goes off, killing Chapple.
 Leaving his signed confession, seemingly a suicide note, Frank returns to the parade, joining the marchers.